-59 units completed under Indigent Housing Programme
+59 Units Completed Under Indigent Housing Programme

 “Since we started this programme, we have completed the projects on time and within the budget that has been allocated for each house since 2017, and that is an outstanding achievement,” he said, adding that the necessary checks and balances have been implemented and strictly adhered to, to ensure transparency and oversight.

-In 2022 alone, the Ministry completed 25 units benefiting primarily elderly single persons and families.
+In 2022 alone, the ministry completed 25 units benefiting primarily elderly single people and families.

 “The gratitude expressed by the recipients is at times overwhelming, as without this support and intervention of the State, they would not have been able to afford the physical comforts of a home,” she noted.